 So what made the list?
 Only the most beautiful cities, islands, regions and parks spanning the entire continent from west (Iceland) to east (Macedonia) and north (Latvia) to south (Spain).

-To keep things fair I’ve listed these beautiful places in alphabetical order.
+To keep things fair I’ve listed these beautiful places in Europe in alphabetical order.
 Keep reading all the way to the bottom, because the last destination is just as beautiful as the first (really!).

 There’s a reason I’ve traveled to Barcelona, Spain at least five times.
 It is easily one of the most beautiful places in Europe, and it just may be one of the most beautiful cities on the entire planet.

 For example, consider the photo that I took above.
 I took this photo with a simple camera in the middle of winter (I actually think it may have been Christmas Day).
-Despite my basic gear and the wintery setting, you can still see so much of what makes Barcelona beautiful: a never-ending beach, palm trees for days and stunning modern architecture.
+Despite my basic gear and the wintery setting, you can still see so much of why Barcelona is one of the most beautiful European destinations: a never-ending beach, palm trees for days and stunning modern architecture.
 No matter which neighborhood in Barcelona you choose to explore, you’re bound to find something that takes your breath away, whether it is a stunning building designed by Anton Gaudi in Eixample, a mysterious courtyard in the Barri Gotic or a waterfront promenade in Barceloneta.
 I’ve always believed that Barcelona is a city best explored by foot, as the sights, sounds and smells of the Catalonian capital are truly incomparable.

 Submitted by Christine from And the Story Goes